VerySolidSnake/angular_projekt/README.md

-# FilmList - This application displays thumbnails of few movies and focuses on description of the one user needs to know more about.
+# FilmList - This application displays thumbnails of few movies and focuses on description of the one user wants to know more about.

 ## Languages used:
 <li>Html</li>